Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

     * Start ChirpStack Gateway Bridge and ensure it will be started on boot.
 Example:
      ```sh
       /etc/init.d/chirpstack-gateway-bridge start
+      update-rc.d chirpstack-gateway-bridge defaults
      ```

+## Install and Configuring the Chirpstack Packet Forwarder

+*The packet forwarder is a program running on the RGW that forwards RF packets receive by the concentrator to the NS through a IP/UDP link.*

+The Mltitech RGW has a default Packet Forwarder.
+We have to disable that Packet forwarder and set up the Chirpstack Packet Forwarder.

 [For detailed information follow the Quick Start Guide]: https://www.multitech.com/documents/publications/quick-start-guides/82101452L-Conduit-Quick-Start.pdf
 [A video tutorial could be found here]: https://www.multitech.net/developer/software/lora/getting-started-with-lora-conduit-aep/